jackrueth/hello-world/README.md

 # hello-world
 My first repo
-This is my first time workimng with github
+This is my first time working with github